 - Register with the IRS (Internal Revenue Service) and local agencies.

-Generally, corporations are formed in the state in which they operate their business.
+Generally, corporations are formed in the state where they operate their business.
 But it is not necessary to do that.

 Separate Legal Entity

 It has a separate legal entity completely different from its owners.
 So, it carries various rights and responsibilities.

 It pays taxes on profits like any other business organization.
 If the corporation pays a dividend to the shareholders, they also need to pay taxes on those dividends.
 This amounts to double taxation.

 Shareholders don’t take care of day-to-day operations.
 They hire the Board of Directors, who then hire employees.
 These employees work

 The shareholders carry a limited liability to the extent of their investment in the corp.
 They are not personally liable to pay any obligations from their own pockets.
 Creditors cannot seek shareholders’ assets to claim their debts.